-Description Capability CKE CL Policy Comments Allow х х Enable SO can configure the policy to enable or disable the availability of non-FIPS Non-FIPS algorithms Allow ^ ^ Disable algorithms at the time the cryptographic module is initialized. available Disallow Disable The cryptographic module must operate using FIPS-approved algorithms only.
-Must be disabled in FIPS mode Allow Enable SO can configure the policy to enable or disable the use of passwords without trusted path for authentication.
-Password authentication Allow Disable Disallow х х Disable The cryptographic module must operate using the trusted path and module-generated secrets for authentication.
-Allow х x Enable SO can configure the policy to enable or disable the use of the trusted path and Trusted path Allow ^ Disable module-generated secrets for authentication. authentication Disallow Disable The cryptographic module must operate using passwords without trusted path for authentication.8 Remote PED Operations Allow х х Enable The cryptographic module can use Remote PED for Trusted Path Nemote FLD Operations Allow ۸ Χ Disable authentication.
-9 Allowed in Trusted Path authentication only.

-9 Enabled in the Trusted Path configuration.
-Operator can connect the cryptographic module to a Remote PED using Command Line Interface (CLI) commands.
+Description Capability CKE CL Policy Comments Enable SO can configure the policy to enable or disable the availability of Non-FIPS algorithms available Allow Х Х Disable non-FIPS algorithms at the time the cryptographic module is initialized. available Disallow Disable The cryptographic module must operate using FIPS-approved algorithms only.
+Must be disabled in FIPS mode Allow Enable SO can configure the policy to enable or disable the use of Password Allow Disable passwords without trusted path for authentication. authentication Disallow X Х Disable The cryptographic module must operate using the trusted path and module-generated secrets for authentication.
+Allow Х х Enable SO can configure the policy to enable or disable the use of the Trusted path 7 tilow Disable trusted path and module-generated secrets for authentication. authentication Disallow Disable The cryptographic module must operate using passwords without trusted path for authentication.
+10 Remote PED Allow X Х Enable Disable The cryptographic module can use Remote PED for Trusted Path authentication.
+11 Allowed in Trusted Path authentication only.
+Operations Disallow Disable The cryptographic module cannot use remote PED for Trusted Path authentication.
+Allow Х х Enable SO can configure the policy to enable or disable the availability of Cloning ^ ^ Disable the cloning function for the cryptographic module as a whole.
+Disallow Disable The cryptographic module must operate without cloning.
+Allow Enable SO can configure the policy to enable or disable the availability of Masking Disable the masking function for the cryptographic module as a whole.
+Disallow X Х Disable The cryptographic module must operate without masking.
+Allow Allow Χ Х Enable SO can configure the policy to enable or disable the availability of the unmasking function for the cryptographic module as a whole.
+Unmasking 5: " Disable 71 0 1 Disallow Disable The cryptographic module must operate without unmasking.
+Korean algorithms 12 Allow Enable Disable SO can configure the policy to enable or disable the availability of Korean algorithms for the cryptographic module as a whole.
+Norcan algorithms Disallow Х Х Disable The cryptographic module must operate without Korean algorithms.
+Enable SO can configure the policy to enable a partition to be reset if it is Partition reset Allow Х Х Disable locked as a result of exceeding the maximum number of failed login attempts.
+Disallow Disable A partition cannot be reset and must be re-created as a result of exceeding the maximum number of failed login attempts.